-- Use non-toxic or natural products such as sunscreens and insect repellants.
+- Use non-toxic or natural products such as sunscreens and insect repellents.

-One unique way my wife, Camille, adheres to environmentally friendly RV travel, is to collect roadside trash that she transforms into found object art pieces.
+One unique way my wife, Camille, adheres to green RV travel is by collecting roadside trash that she transforms into found object art pieces.
 Check out the article 6 Ways I’ve Made Money Since Leaving Corporate America to see more of her art.

 Water, Water Not Everywhere